mattbierner/The-Whole-Rainbow/README.md

 # whole🌈
-Script that uploads an image of every RGB color to Instagram.
+Script that uploads an image of every RGB color to ~Instagram~ Twitter.
 Configured to upload a new color every five minutes, slowly working its way through all 16,777,216 24bit RGB colors.
 It should finish sometime in the 2170s.
 We will never see the whole rainbow.

-[See it in action over at @thewholerainbow][wholerainbow], or, for an even more colorful social media experience, [check out Blot're](https://blot.re).
+[See latest version in action over at @wholerainbow][wholerainbow], or, for an even more colorful social media experience, [check out Blot're](https://blot.re).

+**update Feb 8, 2016** - Confirmed: Instagram hates rainbows.
+The script mysteriously stops and starts working, with the uploads succeeding but the images being instantly deleted.
+Switched over the Twitter instead since their public API is not so intentionally crippled.
+You can find the original Instagram logic in the [Instagram branch](https://github.com/mattbierner/The-Whole-Rainbow/tree/instagram).

 **update Feb 7, 2016** - Continuing with [@thewholerainbow2][wholerainbow2] since first rainbow mysteriously ended after reaching `0x000038`.
 Can also track using [#whole🌈](https://www.instagram.com/explore/tags/whole🌈/).

-#### Why don't the colors in the uploaded images exactly match the targeted hex values?
-Instagram takes jpeg images and performs some post processing that may alter the precise color values.

-#### Will Instagram have a problem with this?
-I hope not :) Their public API lacks the ability to upload images (WTF), so this script makes use of an unofficial API to automate the upload process.
-The script is designed to run very slowly, and the uploaded images are extremely tiny, so it does not consume many resources.

-This is a fun little project that shouldn't bother anyone and improves the community.
-Just in case however, I recommend using a burner account if you plan on using the scripts found in this repo.
-If @thewholerainbow suddenly stops working, most likely someone at Instagram just hates rainbows.

 # Running
 If you notice that the @thewholerainbow has stopped uploading, feel free to use these scripts to continue its mission.
 The uploads are also tagged with `#whole🌈`, `#HEX_COLOR` so you can track what has been uploaded so far instead of starting from scratch.